 Prior to joining the Department of the Interior, Ms. Buffa was the Deputy Director of Cabinet Affairs at the White House.
 Here, she worked closely with senior White House staff and agency leadership to advance the President’s policy and regulatory priorities at the Environmental Protection Agency (EPA) and the Departments of Interior, Agriculture, Energy, and Transportation.

 In 2009, after serving on the 2008 Presidential campaign and Presidential Transition Team, Ms. Buffa became the Deputy Chief of Staff, then later Associate Director, for the Council on Environmental Quality at the White House.
-Ms. Buffa helped develop and implement the Administration’s policies on clean energy, and environmental and human health protection.
+Ms. Buffa helped develop and implement the Administration’s policies on clean energy, transportation, and environmental and human health protection.

 - “Interior Department and Forest Service Identify Burdens on Domestic Energy Development Report on the agencies’ review of programs provides,” Client Alert (November 2017)